-The Mended Little Hearts' mission is to empower families affected by congenital heart defect/disease.
+The Mended Little Hearts' mission is to empower families affected by congenital heart disease.

-Since 2004, Mended Little Hearts has provided families of children with heart defects and heart disease an outlet through which they can find answers, education, resources and access to local-based peer-to-peer support – building hope for the future.
+Since 2004, Mended Little Hearts has provided families with heart disease an outlet through which they can find answers, education, resources and access to local-based peer-to-peer support – building hope for the future.
 With Mended Little Hearts, children with congenital heart defects (CHD) and their families find strength and understanding from those who share the same experience.